30 Italian Clothing Brands Every Man Should Know

 Even the most sartorially challenged, style-phobic, fashion-unconscious philistine knows this world-famous brand.
 Dolce & Gabbana is a titan of the fashion industry, and it’s all the more formidable for its (comparatively) recent inception.

-The brand was founded by – you’ve guessed it – Domenico Dolce and Stefano Gabbana in 1985 and it embodies a youthful, colourful and daring approach to classic Italian style, bringing pattern and sportswear details to more traditional tailored fare.
+The brand was founded by – you’ve guessed it – Domenico Dolce and Stefano Gabbana in 1985 and it embodies a youthful, colorful and daring approach to classic Italian style, bringing pattern and sportswear details to more traditional tailored fare.

 Ever looked for a shoe that’ll do just as well on a mountain as it will in the city?
 Look no further: Diemme has always been a step ahead when it comes to luxurious but practical performance footwear.
 The brand hails from Onè di Fonte in Veneto, close to the Dolomites – and every single shoe is meticulously, lovingly handcrafted at the Calzaturificio Diemme factory.